ShadowEntertainment/ShadowEntertainment.github.io/README.md

 Kaloian Anglelov - Additional Story, Alpha Logos, Additional Game Design
 Gencho Genchev - Artist

+### Who is Bozhidar Genchev - the dev?
+So firstly I'm the creator of this website...
+I made the Shadow Group and united my friends to work on a project together!
+Also, I use UE5 to make our games.
+So I'm a person that always had big dreams icluding my fav thing - computers!

+Lastly, Shadow Group are located in Sofia (1000), Bulgaria.

 ### Graphics
 > VHS - Vintage styled horror games with old VHS player graphics
 >> Shooter - Super realistic games with very good shadows and lightning